SEO audits are the single best way to figure out why you’re not getting SEO results.

 - Are you setting external links to “open in a new window” (if not, you should)?

 These questions should be more than enough to get to the bottom of the issue.
-Go through this process for every page with a high exit rate.
+Go through this process for every version of your site with a high exit rate.

 The quantity of visitors who return back to your website is a strong positive user signal.